-Professor Coleman was recently elected as a member of the prestigious American Bandmasters Association and also holds membership in the College Band Directors’ National Association, the National Band Association, the Music Educators’ National Conference, Phi Beta Mu International Bandmasters’ Fraternity, the Alabama Music Educators’ Association and the Alabama Bandmasters’ Association.
+Professor Coleman was recently elected to membership in the prestigious American Bandmasters Association and is currently serving the College Band Directors’ National Association as the Alabama State Chair.
+He also holds membership in the National Band Association, the National Association for Music Education, Phi Beta Mu International Bandmasters’ Fraternity, the Alabama Music Educators’ Association and the Alabama Bandmasters’ Association.